Research - Laboratory/Non-Laboratory, Staff/Administrative

 The primary purpose of this position is to provide the appropriate environment to support outstanding biomedical research directed towards significant human health issues and nonhuman primate (NHP) health and biology.
 In conjunction with our Mission Statement, these values link this position to our purpose as a Center: • Commitment to Research • Teamwork • Accountability - Productivity • Communication

-Under the general direction of the Manager of Program Operations/Vet Services Supervisor, the Research Scientist/Engineer 1 will provide care to the research animals and ensure that procedures and daily activities are performed in accordance with associated protocol and regulatory requirements.
+Under the general direction of the Manager of Program Operations/Vet Services Supervisor, the Animal Anesthetist will provide care to the research animals and ensure that procedures and daily activities are performed in accordance with associated protocol and regulatory requirements.
 Not only will this position provide support via clinical care of experimentally manipulated animals, they will also provide technical support for actual experimental procedures.
 Some examples of projects include but are not limited to the following: development of effective vaccines against HIV/AIDS via the oral mucosa, investigation of the effects of antibiotics on microbial communities and mucosal immunology of the GI tract and research of hematopoietic cell transplantation (HCT) targeting HIV resistant cells.

 This position performs continuous surveillance for all the research animals for clinical signs of diseases, training new hires, data management, and high level oversight of care required for animals on multiple projects.
 This position ensures all animals undergoing experimental surgical procedures are properly screened.
 This position also coordinates, plans, executes, and documents post surgical care: analgesics, monitoring, technical support during sample collections, surgical procedures, anesthesia, blood draws, swab collections, bone marrow draws, administration of research medications, and assists with necropsies.